lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email

+Subject:​ Request to reschedule JPY changes deployment (Handover period)

+Hi [Name],

+Following up on the xx changes previously handled by xxx.
+Since I have just completed the handover, I need to conduct a thorough review to ensure there are no impacts on production.

+Regarding the go-live scheduled for next Monday, given the tight timeline, I won't be able to complete a full impact analysis in time.

+As you mentioned we can manually update the xxx.csv file as a temporary measure, could we postpone the xxx system changes until next weekend?
+This will allow me sufficient time to verify everything properly.

+Thanks for your understanding.
+<=
+ Thanks for your assistance.
+After department internal discussion, we think it is workable and we will manually add the rate into the xxx file for the next week.
+I have looped xxx in this email, you can contact him if require any further input from Risk Department.
+=>
+Thank you for the confirmation and for arranging the manual update of the rate in the xxx file.
+That sounds good to me.

+I will proceed with a thorough review of the changes this week to ensure everything is ready for next weekend.

+Also, noted on xxx from Risk Department.
+I will reach out to him if I need any further clarification.

+Subject:​ Re: Summary of Changes for Nov 2026

+Hi [Sender's Name],

+Thank you for sending over this comprehensive summary.
+It's incredibly helpful as I get familiar with the upcoming changes for November 2026.

+We will review the points you've raised, check our internal status, and follow up as needed.

+Thanks again for your support.

 Hi,​